umeshvk/TemporalDatabase/README.md

 ---------------------------------------------------------------
 Yes I will be doing that this week or next.
 I may have a chance to do a presentationat work in which case I may put up a video.
 But this is currently low priority.
 Here is the idea in brief:
-<li>test
-<li>test2

-<1.> Simulate customer relational database instance in Postgres.(It could have been any RDBMS)
+1. Simulate customer relational database instance in Postgres.(It could have been any RDBMS)
-<2.> Initialize the schema in Postgres.
+2. Initialize the schema in Postgres.
-<3.> Initialize the data in the schema table(s).
+3. Initialize the data in the schema table(s).
-<4.> Take a snapshot of data as a set of binary files.
+4. Take a snapshot of data as a set of binary files.
-<5.> Simulate data changes.
+5. Simulate data changes.
-<6.> Take a snapshot of the modified records in table.
+6. Take a snapshot of the modified records in table.
-<7.> Repeat Steps 5 and 6 any number of times to simulate the daily snapshot cycle.
+7. Repeat Steps 5 and 6 any number of times to simulate the daily snapshot cycle.
-<8.> Merge the deltas from step 5 and 6 to the destination in HDFS.
+8. Merge the deltas from step 5 and 6 to the destination in HDFS.
-<9.> The project uses two destinations in HDFS.
+9. The project uses two destinations in HDFS.
 One is active and the other is passive.
 Step 8 merges data to the passive location.
-<10.> After Step 9 the active and passive locations are interchanged.
+10. After Step 9 the active and passive locations are interchanged.
 Active becomes passive and passive becomes active.
-<11.> Runtime queries are directed to the active location.
+11. Runtime queries are directed to the active location.
-<12.> Hive uses Serde to deserialize the records in HDFS files and re-construct the record on the basis of the provided as_of_date.
+12. Hive uses Serde to deserialize the records in HDFS files and re-construct the record on the basis of the provided as_of_date.
-<13.> The Hive query results can be used for analytics.
+13. The Hive query results can be used for analytics.
-<14.> The Hive queries can be run over a JDBC client.
+14. The Hive queries can be run over a JDBC client.
 Thus the results are accesible in any Java application.
-<15.> As an aside the Hive metadata schema is also setup in Postgres.
+15. As an aside the Hive metadata schema is also setup in Postgres.

 What is the original inspiration of the system?
 -----------------------------------------------

 I worked on a system that provided similar functionality.
-But it was developed over 10 years and required in expensive storage solution.
+But it was developed over 10 years and required an expensive storage solution.
 I wanted to see what I could put together in 1 month using modern technology.

 Would you call this project a success?